£12.50 - £15.00

 - Book Tickets

-Due to the ongoing events concerning Coronavirus (COVID-19), this event is now taking place on 28 November 2020.
-If you have purchased a ticket for this event, we will be in touch with you via Eventbrite offer you a refund or to honour your ticket for the new date.
+Due to the new national lockdown, this event has now been cancelled.
+If you have purchased a ticket for this event we will be in touch with you via Eventbrite with a refund.

 Four of the country's foremost historians on the Tudor period present four different presentations.
 The day will conclude with a panel discussion with our speakers, who will debate the day's talks and take questions from the audience.